agarwalvipin/open_cfa/docs/LOS/Quant/Reading 9.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">
-**💡 CFA Exam Tip ✍️:** The key takeaway is knowing <b>when</b> to use each test.
+💡 CFA Exam Tip ✍️:The key takeaway is knowing <b>when</b> to use each test.
 See normally distributed data?
 Use the standard <b>t-test for correlation</b>.
 See data that is ranked or does not meet the normality assumption?
 Think <b>Spearman rank correlation</b>.
 And remember, the degrees of freedom for the standard correlation t-test is <b>n-2</b>.
 </div>
 </div>